DigitexOfficial/api-docs/source/index.html.md

 }
 ```

 When conditional order is triggered the exchange will inform the trader with the `condOrderStatus` message and activate the order.
+The value of field `status` will be set to `TRIGGERED`.

 <u>Note</u>: the value of `actionId` is generated by the exchange (16 bytes).

-> Example of a conditional order activation:
+> An example of a conditional order activation:

 ```javascript
 {